kchoo/lint-test-framework/README.md

 In addition, if you create a new JS file, a `.test.js` file will be created next to it.
 For now it's just a copy of `template.test.js`, but I plan to have them update whenever you export something from your JS file

-Note: it's recommended to keep this process running in its own dedicated terminal.
-If you make changes to `eslintrc.json`, you can just hit `enter` to restart the whole process (which will read in the `eslintrc.json` changes
+Note: it's recommended to keep this process running in its own dedicated terminal